Chinese cruiser Jiyuan: First Sino-Japanese War

-Upon her arrival at Weihaiwei, she was sent onto Port Arthur for repairs.
+Upon her arrival at Weihaiwei, she was sent to Port Arthur for repairs.
 Captain Fang of the Jiyuan was court-martialled for his actions but found not guilty and returned to duty.
 Jiyuan was repaired and rejoined the fleet on 7 August in Weihaiwei, shortly before the Japanese attacked the port three days later, bombarding the defensive forts before leaving.
 On 17 September, at the Battle of Yalu River, she was at the far left of the Chinese line and in a fighting pair with the cruiser Guangjia.
 Jiyuan signalled early on that she was damaged, and was withdrawn.
 The ship was manoeuvred into some nearby shallows where the crew found it difficult to steer the vessel, and instead steamed back into the engagement.
 While doing so, it collided with the Chinese cruiser Chaoyong, which subsequently sank.
 At some point during the battle, Captain Fang was relieved of his duties by First Lieutenant Shen Sou Ch'ang, but Fang returned to command after Shen was killed.

 Jiyuan then travelled back to Port Arthur, where the foreign engineer refused to serve the captain of the vessel any longer, and left.
 Captain Fang Peh-Kien was executed for his actions in the battle, with command passed to First Lieutenant Huang Tsu-Lien.
 Of the surviving Chinese warships from the battle, the Jiyuan was the least damaged.
 As the other surviving ships from the battle arrived in Port Arthur, their guns were dressed in red.
 Jiyuan was the exception, with no decoration and was docked away from the other vessels.

 She was of one several Chinese ships caught in the harbour of Weihaiwei when the Japanese laid siege over the winter in early 1895 in the Battle of Weihaiwei.
 Huang refused to leave Jiyuan to seek treatment for injuries sustained during the battle; instead his wounds were dressed and he continued in his duties.
 He was then shot through the thigh, and continued to refuse treatment.
 A few minutes later he was killed by an explosive shell fired by a Japanese vessel.
-Admiral Ding Ruchang, in command of the fleet, surrendered on 12 February, and committing suicide shortly afterwards.
+Admiral Ding Ruchang, in command of the fleet, surrendered on 12 February, and committed suicide shortly afterwards.
 In exchange for the surrender of all war material including the fleet, good behaviour was promised by the Japanese.
 Jiyuan was later commissioned into the Imperial Japanese Navy as Saien, the same Chinese character name.